convexalpha/RoboticArm-Controller/README.md

 :-------------------------:|:-------------------------:
 ![alt-text](assets/random_single_agent.gif)  |  ![alt-text](assets/trained_single_agent.gif)

-The environment is considered to be solved if the agents get an average score of +30 (over 100 consecutive episodes, and over all agents)
+The environment is a continuous action space environment.
+It is considered to be solved if the agents get an average score of +30 (over 100 consecutive episodes, and over all agents)

 ## Getting Started
 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: